hashgraph/hedera-services/docs/design/services/token-service/alias-configuration.md

 ### Lazy Account Creation Through the EVM
-- Implement a new version of the EVM (see [the evm versioning design doc](services/smart-contract-service/evm-versioning.md)) that will allow transfer of value to non-existing addresses.
+- Implement a new version of the EVM (see [the evm versioning design doc](services/smart-contract-service/evm-versioning.md)) that will allow transfers of value to non-existing addresses.
 In this way, instead of halting the execution frame with `INVALID_SOLIDITY_ADDRESS`, the transfer will be considered a `lazy account` creation attempt.
+- The account creation fees must be charged from the available gas in the frame
+  - Any EVM execution that cannot pay for a lazy account creation through the available gas will halt with `INSUFFICIENT_GAS` exceptional halt reason
+- The EVM can plug into the pre-existing logic in `AutoCreationLogic.create()` in order to create the lazy accounts.
+- The EVM module's `HederaEvmMessageCallProcessor` will be extended with a `executeLazyCreate()` method, implemented by the service's `HederaMessageCallProcessor`
 - Supported scenarios will include:
   - Top-level `EthereumTransaction` crypto transfers
     - `ContractCallTransitionLogic` will need to be updated to allow such transactions to pass, instead of failing with `INVALID_CONTRACT_ID`
-  - Nested EVM calls with value via `.call()`, `.send()`, `.transfer()`
+  - Nested EVM calls with value via `.call()`
-    - Will require a new implementation of `HederaCallOperation` which will consider value transfers to non-existing addresses as a lazy creation attemt
+    - Will require a new implementation of `HederaCallOperation` which will consider value transfers to non-existing addresses as a lazy creation attempt
+    - `.send()`, `.transfer()` can also be used for value transfers in smart contracts.
+However, they cap their `gasLimit` at 2300, which won't be sufficient for a lazy creation, and are considered bad practice, so we won't add any specific logic in order to support them.
   - `TransferPrecompile` will also need to be altered to allow transfers to a non-existing address.
 All of the following precompile functions must be supported:
     - `cryptoTransferV1`
     - `cryptoTransferV2`